vinkla/wordplate/README.md

 ##### `base_path()`

 The `base_path` function returns the fully qualified path to the project root.
-You may also use the `base_path` function to generate a fully qualified path to a given file relative to the project root directory:
+You may also use the `base_path` function to generate a fully qualified path to a given file relative to the project root directory.

 ```php
 $path = base_path();